Can my pet get coronavirus? Get the facts.

 Other pet insurance restrictions you may encounter

 Your ability to claim on your pet insurance is limited by terms and conditions, or ‘rules’.
-Some of these rules dictate that you cannot claim instantly once your pet gets covered but there is a Exclusion period that applies before claiming.
+Some of these rules dictate that you cannot claim instantly once your pet gets covered but there is a waiting period that applies before claiming.

 • Cruciate ligament conditions are fairly common and expensive to treat.
-Some pet policies will let you seek treatment after you sit through a Exclusion period when first signing up for insurance (e.g. six months).
+Some pet policies will let you seek treatment after you sit through a waiting period when first signing up for insurance (e.g. six months).

 • Pre-existing conditions.
 Any conditions your pet had before you took out the policy will not be covered by your new insurance policy, unless otherwise stated by your insurer.